spitikos/docs/reference/raspberry-pi-setup.md

-# Documentation: Initial Raspberry Pi Setup
+# Reference: Raspberry Pi Setup

 This document covers the initial network configuration for the Raspberry Pi to ensure it has a stable presence on the local network.